Ren Xuefeng: Career in Guangdong and Chongqing

-In August 2014, Ren was appointed Communist Party Secretary of Guangzhou, the capital of Guangdong province.
+In August 2014, Ren was appointed Party Secretary of Guangzhou, the capital of Guangdong province.
 He replaced Wan Qingliang, who had been dismissed for corruption, and became the first person from outside Guangdong to serve as the top leader of its capital in 33 years.
 In February 2017, Ren was appointed Deputy Party Secretary of Guangdong.
 He left his post as party chief of Guangzhou in July 2018, after four years on the job.

 Ren was transferred out of Guangdong in October 2018 and appointed Deputy Party Secretary of Chongqing municipality, the No. 3 official behind Party Secretary Chen Min'er and Mayor Tang Liangzhi.
 Although his new position was officially on the same level as his old one, it was generally viewed as a demotion as Chongqing is not as economically prosperous and strategically important as Guangdong.

 Ren was an alternate member of the 18th and 19th Central Committees of the Chinese Communist Party.